Njuelle/how-to-dashboard/part2.md

 ![Kibana-full-dashboard](img/full-dashboard.png)

-In a [precedent article] we seen how to configure the Kuzzzle analytics ecosystem with the probes plugins.
+In a [previous article] we demonstrated how to configure Kuzzle Analytics with the probes plugins.
-Now we will give a look at how to configure Kibana for making great visualizations with our datas.
+Now we will look at how to configure Kibana to make great visualizations with our data.
-Remember, we have 2 Kuzzle stacks : one for production and another one for monitoring events.
+Remember, we have two Kuzzle stacks : one for production and another one for collecting data and monitoring events.

 ![Kuzzle KDC schema](img/kdc-schema2.png)

-What we want now is to connect Kibana to our KDC instance to create a dashboard with datas catched by the probes plugin.
-Remember again, our datas was collected trought an IoT sensor placed in our office who capture temperature, humidity, light level and motions.
-To making it easier to follow this tutorial the Kuzzle data was then exported and loaded into a docker image.
+Now we want to connect Kibana to our KDC stack in order to create a dashboard with data collected by the probes plugin.
+Recall that our data was collected using a multi-sensor IoT device placed in our office that captured temperature, humidity, light level and motion.
+For simplicity, we will prepare a copy of the KDC stack which comes preloaded with the data we collected in Part 1 of this tutorial.
+This data is embedded in our custom Elasticsearch docker image.
 For more about the image click [here](https://hub.docker.com/r/kuzzleio/es-tuto-kuzzle-kibana/).

 ## 1- Update your Docker Compose file

-Last time, we have created a docker compose file and that's how it look like :
+In Part 1 of this series, we created a Docker Compose file that looks like this :

 ```yaml
 version: '2'